 I’m often asked for recommendations about photography books.
 Not, mind you, books about photography, but books of photographs.
 Here are my current favourites.
 They of course represent my own tastes and lean heavily toward black and white documentary photographs, but you can learn from all photography, and I think black and white images are simpler, allowing us (often) to get to the heart of them more quickly.

 So here in no particular order are the books that are currently on my own shelves that I turn to over and over again, and that I would (and do) recommend to my friends and students.
-The links below are Amazon affiliate links.
+Some of the links below are Amazon affiliate links.
 Any of these would be a good choice as a gift for the photographer in your life (you, for example) and will last much longer, and have much more impact on your photography, than any of the needless plastic stuff out there.
 The best money I ever spend is on books.
 No idea which one to pick, just choose one – they’re all amazing.

-Constantine Manos – American Colour I can’t wait to get my hands on this one.
+Constantine Manos – American Colour

-Alex Webb, The Suffering of Light Not sure why I don’t have this one yet.
+Alex Webb, The Suffering of Light

 Do you have a favourite photography book (a book of photographs as opposed to books about photography)?
 I’d love to hear about it!
 Have you spent time with any of the books above and second my recommendation?
 I’d love to hear about that too.